 16. Flisak ’76

 This is the swankaday-est bar on the list, Flisak ’76.
 At 20 notes for a cocktail, you’ll need a big wallet to backpack it.
 I visited just once, had a look at the menu, opted for a quick beer and left.
 But the fact it has signature cocktails and is in a swanky basement can sell it to you.

 Based in a basement with a quirky title, LaBEERynth was where I went with Karolina Kokosz for beers.
 Admittedly Gdansk isn’t as good as some other Polish cities for Craft Beer Pubs (I am currently testing the Craft Beer Pubs of Warsaw for a future Piątkowe Picie feature) but La BEER ynth gets in because of its pun and the fact that there isn’t much in the way of Craft Beer pubs in Gdansk, just yet.

 Phone: 694 552 852

 I could (and possibly should) have left Kubicki off this list as it is more of a RESTAURANT than a bar/pub, but then again it IS THE OLDEST bar in town.
 So it has to stay!
-Plus it was where I dated infamous Starogard Gdański girl Ola Mueller for the last time and ate Gdański Pierogi.
+Plus I met a travel contact here and ate Gdański Pierogi for the first time in it.